daronphang/programming-resources/dev-ops/CI-CD/jenkins/jenkinsfile/syntax.md

 ### agent

-A machine or container which connects to a controller and executes tasks when directed by the controller.
 Must be defined at the top-level inside the pipeline block, but stage-level usage is optional.
 Allows configuration with parameters i.e. any, none, label, node, docker, kubernetes, etc.

 ### post